-Commission staff assessed BWTS efficacy as the potential for a BWTS to meet California's performance standards for the discharge of ballast water.
-This potential was determined by reviewing the results of relevant third-party efficacy tests as provided by technology vendors, consultants, and research organizations.
-To demonstrate such potential, a system needed to produce results consistent with California's standards for each organism size class in one land-based or shipboard test (averaged across replicates).
+Commission staff assessed BWTS efficacy as whether or not a treatment system demonstrated the ability to meet California's performance standards for the discharge of ballast water.
+This ability was determined by reviewing the results of relevant third-party efficacy tests as provided by technology vendors, consultants, and research organizations.
+To be considered as having "demonstrated the ability to meet California's performance standards," a system needed to produce results consistent with California's standards for each organism size class in one landbased or shipboard test (averaged across replicates).
 While this criterion is lenient in determining the availability of BWTS that can meet California standards, Commission staff pair this preliminary analysis with a more critical look at system consistency over multiple tests (see Table VI-3, California State Lands Commission 2010).
 In addition, shipboard tests were given more weight than land-based tests in determining system efficacy, as California's standards are discharge standards that can only practically be evaluated via shipboard sampling.
 In other words, shipboard test conditions more accurately reflect conditions under which any compliance evaluation in California would take place than do land-based tests.
 The relevant differences between shipboard and land-based testing are as follows:

-- 1) In land-based trials, ballast water taken up is "spiked" with concentrations of organisms specified by IMO protocols that are not necessarily going to be encountered by vessels operating under normal conditions.
+- 1) In land-based trials, ballast water taken up is "spiked" with concentrations of organisms specified by ETV or IMO protocols that are not necessarily going to be encountered by vessels operating under normal conditions.
 This is reflective of the highly rigorous sampling required for Type Approval of a system, which is not comparable to onboard sampling for compliance with a discharge standard such as California's.
 Public Resources Code 71205.3 specifies oceanic conditions to be avoided during ballast water uptake in order to reduce the risk of taking up high concentrations of organisms entrained in ballast water. - 2) Sample volumes in land-based testing can represent entire ballast tanks, whereas shipboard verification (as for California's performance standards) can only represent a snapshot of total discharge volumes.
 The results of shipboard assessments by testing facilities are therefore the most comparable to any results that California inspectors would glean from shipboard verification of discharge standards.

-By assessing efficacy as the potential to meet California discharge standards, this report provides two useful perspectives on BWTS and their use on vessels.
+By assessing efficacy as the demonstrated ability to meet California discharge standards, this report provides two useful perspectives on BWTS and their use on vessels.
 Commission staff has created:

-- 1) An inclusive list of promising technologies by including any and all technologies that have demonstrated potential to treat ballast water to California's standards, and - 2) A detailed account of BWTS success rate at demonstrating potential to meet California standards.
-Creating an inclusive list of promising technologies ensures that this report presents the cutting edge of BWTS technology development.
+- An inclusive list of promising technologies by including any and all technologies that have demonstrated the ability to treat ballast water to California's standards; and - 2) A detailed account of BWTS success rate at demonstrating performance consistent with California's standards.